henkrehorst/cec-tutorials/kafka/README.md

 A development Kafka cluster is setup to which we will connect to throughout this tutorial.
-To access the cluster, each student should have been provided a OneDrive folder with the required credentials.
+To access the cluster, each student should have been provided a credentials folder.
 We will now upload the folder to our respective VMs.

 # Session 1

-Let's start with downloading our folders into a known location in our computers.
+Let's start with downloading our folders into a known location in our computers, followed by uploading the directory to our Virtual Machine.
 This part of the tutorial will depend on which ssh client you are using.

 ## openssh